 Deep-pink flowers with magenta veins on this selection made by Dutch nurseryman Hans Kramer.
-It flowers from mid-June through to September.
+This hardy geranium flowers from mid-June through to September.
 40cm (60cm spread).
 USDA 5a-8b.

-Plantsman Michael Steggles spotted this growing in a batch of G. Rozanne.
+Plantsman Michael Steggles spotted this hardy geranium growing in a batch of Geranium Rozanne.
 It has delicate, pale-lilac flowers from June to September and looks good at dusk, when the flowers seem to glow.
 40cm.

-Probably the largest flowers of a G. cinereum cultivar over evergreen foliage.
+Probably the largest flowers of a Geranium. cinereum cultivar over evergreen foliage.
 Flowers profusely in July and again in September.
-It was introduced by the Devon nursery Border Alpines.
+The hardy geranium was introduced by the Devon nursery Border Alpines.
 15cm.
 USDA 4a-9b.

-This is much more compact than most G. wallichianum cultivars.
-It flowers from the end of June through to September and its bright-blue flowers have distinct magenta veins on the petals.
+This is much more compact than most Geranium. wallichianum cultivars.
+It flowers from the end of June through to September and its hardy bright-blue flowers have distinct magenta veins on the petals.
 35cm.
 USDA 5a-9b.

 Lucent, lilac-pink flowers in June and July and then again towards the end of August as the temperature drops.
-It will grow in part shade as well as full sun.
+This hardy geranium will grow in part shade as well as full sun.
 50cm.
 AGM.
 USDA 5a-8b.

 A cultivar raised in Germany in the 1990s.
 It forms a neat dome of evergreen foliage that has a silvery-grey sheen.
-The bright magenta flowers also have a silvery tinge.
+The bright magenta flowers on this hardy geranium also have a silvery tinge.
 15cm.
 USDA 4a-9b.

 ‘Ivan’ is a big, muscular plant that grows tall and has startlingly bright magenta flowers.
-Its main flowering is during June and July with a few flowers later in the year if the whole plant is cut back.
+This hardy geranium's main flowering is during June and July with a few flowers later in the year if the whole plant is cut back.
 1m.
 RHS H7.

 Large, 4cm-wide, magenta flowers with a black centre and veining are produced in great abundance from June to September.
 50cm (80cm spread).
 RHS H7, USDA 5a-8b.

-Another new G. cinereum cultivar that starts blooming in June and continues on and off through the summer.
+Another new Geranium. cinereum cultivar that starts blooming in June and continues on and off through the summer.
 Flowers best when given some shade from the midday sun.
 15cm (25cm spread).
 USDA 4a-9b.

 The flowers, with rosy-purple petals that are delicately edged in white, are held on wiry stems above the plant’s glossy foliage.
 Needs shady, woodland conditions.
 25cm (35cm spread).

-Of the recent G. cinereum cultivars, this is the one with flowers closest to red.
-Foliage is evergreen and leaves have a silvery sheen.
+Of the recent Geranium. cinereum cultivars, this is the one with flowers closest to red.
+This hardy geranium foliage is evergreen and leaves have a silvery sheen.
 Flowers in May and is sporadic until September.
 15cm.
 USDA 4a-9b.

-A new introduction that the breeders claim is the result of a quest to produce a plant to rival G. Rozanne.
+A new introduction that the breeders claim is the result of a quest to produce a plant to rival Geranium Rozanne (='Gerwat').
 The size and habit are similar to its competitor; flowers are lavender-blue.
 50cm.
 USDA 5a-8b.

-The new foliage emerges an unexpected pink-flushed gold and matures to an olive-green before becoming flaming red and bronze in the autumn.
+The new foliage on this hardy geranium emerges an unexpected pink-flushed gold and matures to an olive-green before becoming flaming red and bronze in the autumn.
 The pale lilac flowers appear from June to August.
 30cm.

 The blue background of the petals merges with purple veining and a pink hue at the base of the petals to create an unusual effect – not quite a rainbow but attractive nonetheless.
 38cm.
 USDA 4a-8b.